 Background

 At its inception, economics had ethical values properly embedded within it, but these ideas were lost.
 Economics, and the business behaviour which it deduced was appropriate to generate ‘value’, became increasingly detached from ‘values’.
-The results have been damaging to our societies: self- serving individualism has become increasingly widespread.
+The results have been damaging to our societies: self-serving individualism has become increasingly widespread.
 It is reflected in the severe decline of citizen trust in business and other institutions.
-The current COVID-19 pandemic adds considerable relevance and salience to this programme.
+The COVID-19 pandemic added considerable relevance and salience to the programme.

 Mission